 that can harm brand, reputation, revenue, and financial performance.
 According to one study, the number of headline-making crises has increased by 80% since 2007.
 When a business crisis erupts, executives can no longer “wait and see” before they respond.
 In today’s atmosphere of rabid social media attacks and 24-hour global news cycles, leaders must plan ahead to be ready to respond in minutes.

 Any issue, problem or disruption which triggers negative stakeholder reactions that can impact the organization’s reputation, business and financial strength.
 Crises can be situations threatening or doing harm to people and property, serious disruptions to operations, product recalls, labor issues, social media attacks, lawsuits, highly negative media coverage or allegations of wrongdoing against employees or leaders.

 Mismanagement of a crisis can further drive up costs and compound the problems facing the organization.
-When it comes to a crisis, it is much easier to prepare and prevent, than to repair and repent.
+When it comes to a crisis, it is much easier (and cost-effective) to prepare and prevent, than to repair and repent.

 That’s where we come in.

 Effective crisis management minimizes damage and may even improve a company’s reputation if leaders communicate with speed, honesty and transparency.

 planning & prevention, training, and response & consulting

 We’ve worked with leaders across virtually every industry and type of organization, including public and private companies, nonprofits, government agencies and religious and educational institutions.
 Our senior consultants have deep, direct experience with crisis planning and preparedness, coaching executives and helping organizations to effectively manage both sudden disasters and the smoldering issues that erupt from mismanagement and other serious problems.